aqibmumtaz/speech-training-recorder/README.md

   #TODO: Research work:

   Analysis of Speech:
-    1) Run Audio on the Medicine names 200.
+    1) Run Audio on the Medicine names 200 -> Done
     2) check Probability values output from the speech model against medicine names.
-    3) Schedule Demo with Shaip Solutions for Text solution.
+    3) Schedule Demo with Shaip Solutions for Text solution -> Email Sent
-    4) Generate Medicine names audio using test to speech tool such as Voice cloning.
+    4) Generate Medicine names audio using text to speech tool such as Voice cloning.
     5) Get recordings for Medicine names with doctor prescription sentences.

   Development: